HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     - A field references an ontology schema, *e.g.* `genus_species`, because the fields in the imported ontology schema will have their own example valid values.
     - An example for a field could bias data contributors, *e.g.* providing an example ID for a biomaterial in the `biomaterial_id` field.

     In general, fields should include two examples to highlight the range of possible valid values.
 In some cases, however, including two examples does not provide more clarity than including one example.
-For instance, the `cell_line.catalog_url` field takes a string value representing the "supplier catalogue URL for the cell line".
-Including one example catalog URL for this field is sufficient to demonstrate what a valid value looks like, and including a second example would likely not improve clarity in this case.
+For instance, the `cell_line.catalog_url` field takes a string representing the "supplier catalogue URL for the cell line".
+Including one example catalog URL for this field is sufficient to demonstrate what a valid value looks like, and including a second example would likely not improve clarity.

     **Special case: Ontology examples**